dotnet/coreclr/Documentation/design-docs/assemblyloadcontext.md

 ### LoadFromAssemblyName

 This method can be used to load an assembly into a load context different from the load context of the currently executing assembly.
+If invoked on *Default LoadContext*, the assembly will not be loaded into a different load context.

 ### Resolving